don/KeyboardToolbarRemover/README.md

+**NOTE:** I recommend using the Corodva [Keyboard Plugin](https://github.com/apache/cordova-plugins/tree/master/keyboard)  instead of this one.
+The Cordova Keyboard Plugin has better support for resizing and works with Cordova 3.2+.

 # Keyboard Toolbar Remover Cordova Plugin

 The keyboard in an iOS web view has an InputAccessoryView with Previous, Next and Done buttons.
 This plugin allows the toolbar to be hidden.